amideb/amideb/README.md

 ### Hi there 👋

+**debrupofficial365/debrupofficial365** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

+Here are some ideas to get you started:

+- 🔭 Research and Development Engineer Intern @in28Minutes ...
+- 🎃 ex Software Development Engineer Intern @Magnox Technologies Pvt.
+Ltd.
+- 🌱 I’m currently learning Microservices with Spring Boot and Spring Cloud.

 <!--
 **debrupofficial365/debrupofficial365** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.